prorev/prorev.github.io/_posts/2020-01-15-swift_strings.md

 ---

 > This article explains Swift String type.
-You can experiment and test this code on [swiftplayground](http://online.swiftplayground.run/){:rel="nofollow"}.
+You can experiment and test this code on [swiftplayground](http://online.swiftplayground.run/){:rel="nofollow" target="_blank"}.

 ## String Literals